 Filing small business taxes is an important process for every business, although it’s enjoyable to very few.
 In fact, some flat-out dread it.
-The problem is that some business owners think of taxes only in the weeks leading up to the April 15 deadline.
+The problem is that some business owners think of taxes only in the weeks leading up to Tax Day, which is typically April 15.
 But there is a lot more to consider.
 Read through these six common mistakes small business owners make so you can avoid making them in your business.

 Not Filing or Paying Taxes on Time

 It’s obvious why you need to make sure you file your taxes and make your payment on time; the penalties are severe.
 In the worst case scenario, you can request a filing extension to give you a little more time and avoid the penalties.
 The IRS site can help you figure out which form you need to submit for a tax-filing extension.

 Not Paying Estimated Taxes During the Year

 According to the IRS, if you are filing as a sole proprietor, partner, S corporation shareholder, and/or self-employed individual, you generally have to make estimated tax payments if you expect to owe $1,000 or more when you file your return.

 If you are filing as a corporation, you generally have to make estimated tax payments for your corporation if you expect it to owe tax of $500 or more.
 Your bookkeeper can advise you on the estimated tax payments you should be submitting.
 You can also figure out how much you should pay in estimated taxes with the Form 1040-ES worksheet.

 Not Applying the Right Business Deductions

 If you don’t want to pay more than you actually owe on your taxes, then business deductions can help.
 There are so many deductions that your business may qualify for including office furniture and supplies, advertising, licenses, equipment, start-up expenses and more.
 Review this list of potential business tax deductions to see where you can cut back on what you owe.

 Not Tracking Expenses Accurately